-A. Meet OAHN needs 5,055 B. Economic aspiratio (9,213 ons C. Past employment trends 14,064 A1.
-Focus entirely on the Warrington urban area ~ C1.
-Focus entirely on the Warrington urban area ~ A2.
+A. Meet OAHN need 5,055 B. Economic aspiration (9,213 ons C. Past employment trends 14,064 A1.
+Focus entirely on the Warrington urban area ~ B1.
+Focus entirely on the Warrington urban area √ x x C1.
+Focus entirely on the Warrington urban area √ A2.
 Incremental growth in settlements - B2.
-Incremental growth in settlements x C2.
+Incremental growth in settlements sc C2.
 Incremental growth in settlements xxx A3.
-Increased dispersal of development to settlements B3.
-Increased dispersal of development to settlements C3.
+Increased dispersal of development to settlements √ x development to C3.
 Increased dispersal of development to settlements